-Getting your child a library card is a great first step in teaching responsibility.
-Additionally, libraries often offer many free programs for kids and adults and other great resources!
+Plus, getting your child a library card is a great first step in teaching responsibility.

 What Types of Programs Do Libraries Offer?